ahmedeagle/Vagrant-Multi-Node-Setup/README.md

-Here’s a sample README.md file for your Vagrant project that you can use for GitHub:

 Vagrant Multi-Node Setup
 This repository contains a Vagrant configuration to create and manage multiple virtual machines (VMs) for development or testing purposes.
 The setup is based on ubuntu/bionic64 boxes with private networking.